sveltejs/learn.svelte.dev/README.md

 ## Bumping tutorial dependencies

 Bump the dependency (for example Svelte) in both the root and the `content/common` `package.json`.
 In the root do `pnpm i` (to update `pnpm-lock.yaml`), in `content/common` do `npm i` (to update `package-lock.json`).

+## Translating this project

+This is the french version of the Svelte tutorial.

+Read more about this was done [here](i18n.md).